pjBooms/Java-ReStart/README.md

 How it works
 =====
 It is a client/server technology.
-The server gives classes/resources of an application on a request and the client downloads classes/resources of an application on demand (lazily) and executes the application in parallel with downloading.
+The server provides classes/resources of an application on a request and the client downloads classes/resources of an application on demand (lazily) and executes the application in parallel with downloading.
 The server has a very simple REST interface now:

 ```
 GET /{application} -- returns a main class name of an application (entry point)
-GET /{application}/?resource={resource} -- returns a class/resource of a referenced application
+GET /{application}?resource={resource} -- returns a class/resource of a referenced application
 ```

 The client in turn has a very simple command line interface: